IT Outsourcing to Ukraine: Top 11 Reasons to Hire Ukrainian Companies

 - 11. Ukraine IT outsourcing implies working with skilled IT professionals

 The Ukrainian IT industry is one of the most rapidly growing and dynamically developing spheres in the country.
-It’s often referred to as the driver of the local economy, so it’s little wonder that Ukraine IT outsourcing is skyrocketing as well.
+It’s often referred to as the driver of the local economy, so it’s little wonder that top IT outsourcing locations in Ukraine are skyrocketing as well.
 In 2020, the export of the Ukrainian IT industry increased by 20%, or $853 million.
 The share of computer-related services in the total export value is about 8,3%.

 Over the past 12 months, the number of Ukrainian IT specialists has increased by 16%.
 Besides, the country takes second place among the most innovative countries in the lower-middle-income group and 45th place in the overall ranking.
 Further, Ukraine is in first place among the most competitive countries in the Technology sector and ranked 4th on the list of technical skills among 60 countries.

 The majority of Ukrainian talents, around 70%, boast an intermediate or upper-intermediate level of English proficiency.
-Also, there’s plenty of choice of specialists skilled in emerging technologies (AI, blockchain, data science, edge computing, etc.)
+Also, there’s plenty of choice of specialists skilled in emerging technologies (IoT, AI, blockchain, data science, edge computing, etc.)

 It’s no surprise that Amazon, Google, Oracle, Samsung, NetCracker, and Snap opted for Ukraine software outsourcing.
 And Qubit Labs is here to tell you about 10 main reasons why Ukraine IT outsourcing is flourishing.
 Also, we’ll explain why it’s a lucrative place for such software development heavyweights.